upseliseev/qa_extension_test/README.md

 - update [index of item in the recycler view list].
 	- Options:
 		- --selectable [isSelectable]- update whether or not the card is selectable
-		- --label [new label]- update the card's label
+		- --label [new label]- update the card's label. using quotation marks here
 		- --subdued [isSubdued] - update whether or not the card should appear subdued
 		- --component [type] - update the card with the default version of the specified component
 			- available components: